Hepatitis C affects the liver. People can transmit the virus that causes the disease through blood-to-blood contact.

 Treatments can help many people quit.
 People in the U.S. can call the National Helpline for help with finding treatments.

-If a person finds it difficult to stop, they can reduce the risk of contracting hepatitis C by never sharing drug equipment, ensuring a clean, hygienic environment, and always using new equipment, including syringes, ties, alcohol swabs, cottons, and cookers.
+If a person finds it difficult to stop, they can reduce the risk of contracting hepatitis C by never sharing drug equipment, ensuring a clean, hygienic environment, and always using new equipment,

 People who may come into contact with infected blood, such as healthcare workers and caretakers, should always wash the hands thoroughly with soap and water after any contact, or suspected contact, with blood.
 They should also wear gloves when touching another person’s blood or open wounds.